hrishabhb/Cricket/VITALSIQ_PRESENTATION_SCRIPT.md

 It's Tuesday morning, 9:47 AM.
 Dr. Sarah Chen, an oncologist at one of our partner hospitals, is reviewing a patient's treatment plan.
 She needs to see outcomes for similar cases—lung cancer patients in California from the last year with comparable staging.
 This data exists in our system.
 She knows it does.

 So what does she do?
-She writes an email to IQVIA: *"Hi, I need to pull some case data for a treatment decision..."*
+She writes an email : *"Hi, I need to pull some case data for a treatment decision..."*

 That email goes to hospital management for review.
 If approved, it's forwarded to the associated registry organization—ACS, AHA, or similar.
 They evaluate whether it's a legitimate request and if they're seeing similar needs.
 Then, if everything aligns, it finally reaches IQVIA.